stackroute/asynchrony-di/README.md

 ### Add a task
   asynchrony.add(name,[deps,fn]);
 ####Parameter	Type	Description
-  name - String	The name of the task deps - task names to be executed before running the given task, it is optional. fn- Function	The actual function that gets executed when the given task is invoked.
+  name - String	The name of the task.
+  deps - task names to be executed before running the given task, it is optional.
+  fn- Function	The actual function that gets executed when the given task is invoked.
   Note:  Take in a callback (done) for Async tasks

 ####Example:
 ```javascript